NejcS/FRI-GO-Project/README.md

 FRI-GO-Project
 ==============

-Repository for the GO Project.
+Repository for the GO Project on Uni-LJ FRI.

+Faculty code logo with some dynamic elements.